 7. Facebook Ads

-Facebook ads are one of the most cost effective ways to reach your target audience online.
-You can determine how much money you want to spend to boost each post and then create a specific target audience through their program.
+Facebook ads are one of the most cost-effective ways to reach your target audience online.
+You can determine how much you want to spend to boost each post and create a specific target audience through their program.

 8. Google SEO and SEM

-Using Google’s search engine optimization feature you are able to use a variety of search specifications to ensure that your target audience is redirected to your website.
+Using Google’s search engine optimization feature, you can use a variety of search specifications to ensure that your target audience is redirected to your website.
 For a more detailed explanation and how-to click here

 10. FreePik/ Stock Photos Website